Last updated: 21st January 2021

 Government advice is: if you have symptoms of coronavirus, you’ll need to stay at home for at least 7 days.
 Find out more about when you can stop self isolation on the NHS website.
 If you live with someone who has symptoms, you’ll need to stay at home for 14 days from the day the first person in the home started having symptoms.
 For advice on what you should do to recover, read the NHS guidance.

 You should also let the homeowner know if you feel ill.
-Make it clear to them that you’re self-isolating to keep them safe, and let them know when you’ll be back in touch to rearrange the work.
+Make it clear to them that you’re self-isolating to keep them safe.
+Also, let them know when you’ll be back in touch to rearrange the work.

 The government recently announced a package of measures to support small businesses during this time.
 This includes cash grants, sick pay cover and the Coronavirus Business Interruption Loan Scheme, which you can apply for now.
-Read more here.
+Read more on our Homeowner Advice Centre.

 What to do now